 Kimchi, a staple of Korean households for generations, has gained superstar status in the kitchen, and it’s easy to see why.
 With a complex flavor and a variety of uses, kimchi's appeal is broad and deep.
 Made from vegetables, garlic, ginger, and fish sauce, it hits a range of flavors—sweet, sour, and spicy—and works as a condiment, an ingredient, a dip, and a side dish all on its own.

 Nutritional information: fermented food, contains probiotics

 What Is Kimchi?

 Kimchi’s flavor is complex and varies widely depending on the recipe.
 The main flavor notes you’ll find in kimchi include sour, spicy, and umami.
-The flavor will also vary depending on the vegetables, length of fermentation and the amount of salt or sugar used.
+The flavor will also vary depending on the vegetables you choose, the length of fermentation, and the amount of salt or sugar used.

 Making kimchi at home is easy, requires only a few ingredients and just a few days to ferment.

 Kimchi will keep well in the fridge for several months.
 It will still be safe to eat after that point, but the flavor will intensify and become more pungent, and the veggies may lose some of their crispness.